For best performance, stability and functionality we have documented some recommendations for running a Nextcloud server.

 CPU Architecture and OS

-A 64-bit CPU and 64-bit OS is required for Nextcloud 26 and higher.
+A 64-bit CPU, OS and PHP is required for Nextcloud to run well.

 Memory requirements for running a Nextcloud server are greatly variable, depending on the numbers of users, apps, files and volume of server activity.

 Nextcloud needs a minimum of 128MB RAM per process, and we recommend a minimum of 512MB RAM per process.